 This strategy allows the taxpayer to build on, or make improvements to, the replacement property using the Exchange proceeds.

 This is a situation where the replacement property is acquired prior to transferring the relinquished property.
-The IRS has offered a safe harbor for Reverse Exchanges, as outlined in Rev. Proc 2000-37, effective September 15, 2000.
+The IRS has offered a safe harbor for Reverse Exchanges.
 These transactions are sometimes referred to as “parking arrangements” and may also be structured in ways that are outside the safe harbor.
 We will work with both the safe harbor and non-safe harbor Reverse Exchanges.
 Call one of our professionals for further explanation.

 After the property has been listed for sale, the taxpayer, QI and the listing or escrow agent place an exchange addendum on the accepted contract allowing the assignment; the QI provides the actions and/or documentation required for the 1031 Delayed Exchange.
 This includes preparing the required exchange agreement, assignment of contract, approving the closing statement, notifying all parties to the contracts of the assignment and giving escrow instructions to settlement or closing agents.
 The relinquished property proceeds are held in an account at an FDIC insured bank; the taxpayer then enters into a contract to purchase the replacement property and closing must occur within 180 calendar days.
 The taxpayer will submit a Property Identification Notice to the QI within 45 calendar days of closing the relinquished property briefly identifying the replacement property(ies) they intend to acquire.
 The QI will facilitate the acquisition of the replacement property in much the same manner as the relinquished property.